The Meaning of Sho Chiku Bai (Pine, Bamboo, Ume Plum)

-When the Japanese describe congratulatory things, we often use a compound word composed of 3 words that means plants.The compound word is Shochikubai (松竹梅), or Sho Chiku Bai, each of which has a meaning of a plant, pine (Sho: 松), bamboo (Chiku: 竹), and ume plum (Bai: 梅), respectively.
+When Japanese people describe auspicious things, we often use the compound word composed of 3 separate words that mean plants “Shochikubai (松竹梅)”, or Sho Chiku Bai, which actually has a meaning of “pine (Sho: 松)”, “bamboo (Chiku: 竹)”, and “ume plum (Bai: 梅)”, respectively.

-The meaning of Shochikubai (Sho Chiku Bai)
+The Meaning of Japanese Shochikubai (Sho Chiku Bai)

-During the Muromachi period (1336 to 1573), the Japanese word “Chiku (竹)” meaning “bamboo” came to stand for a lucky thing, and so did “Bai (梅: ume plum)” during the Edo period (1603 – 1868) since the plum tree blossoms in winter.
+Subsequently during the Muromachi period (1336 to 1573), the word “Chiku (竹)” meaning “bamboo” came to stand for a lucky thing, and so did “Bai (梅: ume plum)” during the Edo period (1603 to 1868), since bamboo has a vigorous vitality and the plum tree blossoms in the winter.

 Today in Japan, in many cases, the stuff to which the word “Sho (松: pine)” is assigned refers to a supreme thing, “Chiku (竹: bamboo)” for a deluxe thing, and “Bai (梅: ume plum)” for a regular thing, and those items named Sho, Chiku, Bai are typically used to indicate the grade or quality of themselves.